Intel

 Venture Round in 2017

-Good Way Technology Co., Ltd. is a Taiwan-based company that specializes in the design, manufacture, and sale of USB peripherals on a global scale.
-Founded in 1983 and headquartered in New Taipei City, the company offers a diverse range of products, including docking stations, Thunderbolt devices, USB video and display adapters, and USB hubs.
-Additionally, its product line features wireless devices, share switches, data transfer products, and audio devices.
-The company also develops home automation products, such as active motion sensors, USB dongles, door/window sensors, power monitor switches, LED dimmers, and emergency alert devices.
-Good Way Technology Co., Ltd. is committed to providing innovative solutions to meet the evolving needs of consumers and businesses alike.
+Good Way Technology Co., Ltd. specializes in the design, manufacture, and sale of USB peripherals, serving a global market.
+Founded in 1983 and headquartered in New Taipei City, Taiwan, the company offers a diverse range of products including docking stations, Thunderbolt devices, USB video and display adapters, and various wireless devices.
+Their product lineup also features USB hubs, data transfer solutions, audio devices, active motion sensors, home gateway products, and security devices such as door/window sensors and panic buttons.
+Additionally, Good Way Technology produces consumer electronics including digital broadcasting receivers and USB phones, catering to both commercial and individual customers.

 Good Way Technology Co.